EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/TEMPLATE_your_tasks.md

 * name: First Name Last Name
   * ORCID: a full link to ORCID profile page, e.g. https://orcid.org/0000-0003-0454-7146
-  * Github: a full link to GitHub profile page, e.g. https://github.com/ghname
+  * GitHub: a full link to GitHub profile page, e.g. https://github.com/ghname
   * Affiliation: University of Good Software

 ## References <!-- do not delete this heading and write your text below it -->